Editor’s Note: This post has been updated with fresh links and new content.

-The first time a user visits your landing page, they may be coming from a piece of content shared on social media, a search engine, or a recommendation from a friend or online reviewer without any real intentions of engaging with your brand beyond just a quick glance.
+The first time a user visits your landing page, they may come from a piece of content shared on social media, a search engine, or a recommendation from a friend or online reviewer without any real intentions of engaging with your brand beyond just a quick glance.

-Your marketing messages at this stage of the conversion funnel should focus on delighting and educating the visitor, so that he or she feels comfortable continuing to engage with your brand.
+Your marketing messages at this stage of the conversion funnel should focus on delighting and educating visitors so that they feel comfortable engaging with your brand.

-Focus on an intriguing story of your brand with the goal of getting potential visitors to relate and feel connected.
+Focus on your intriguing brand story with the goal of getting potential visitors to relate and feel connected.
 One way to do this is to be authentic and humanize the brand a bit.

 As a visitor moves past the Awareness stage into the Interest stage or middle of the funnel (MOFU), you want to build even more interest in the type of products or services you offer.

 Before someone can even build an interest in your specific products and services, he or she must first have an interest in the type of products or services you offer overall.
-(Notice the funnel gets smaller, because not everyone who is aware of your product will have interest.)
+(Notice the funnel gets smaller because not everyone who is aware of your product will be interested.)

-- A visitor might have already converted to a lead that you’re nurturing, and he or she is thinking about completing a desired action–but he or she just needs a little more assurance with testimonials, case studies, reviews and other trust factors.
+- A visitor might have already converted to a lead that you’re nurturing, and he or she is thinking about completing the desired action.
+You can provide assurance and ease objections with testimonials, case studies, reviews, and other social proof.

-- A visitor is probably looking at products or services on your site as well as on your competitors’ — so your marketing message should be more benefit-focused, highlighting unique value proposition and differentiators.
+- A visitor is probably looking at products or services on your site as well as on your competitors’.
+Therefore, your marketing message should be more benefit-focused, highlighting unique value proposition and differentiators.

-- Being that your lead is probably more warmed up and considering making a purchase from you, more sales focused offerings like trials or demos are acceptable.
+- Since your lead is warmed up and probably considering making a purchase from you, sales-focused offerings like trials or demos are more acceptable.

 - Make the call to action clear and concise, and set expectations of what will happen after the visitor or lead takes the desired action, so there are no surprises.

-If you give good thought and implementation to the above, you should be able to drive the conversions.
+If you take the time to thoughtfully implement these tips, you should be able to drive more conversions.

 Depending on your goal, a lead should probably be strongly qualified at this stage, ready to break out his or her credit card or start filling out their contact information on a form.
-Your marketing messages at this stage should focus on process—what the visitor needs to know to successfully complete the action and what he or she can expect after.
+Your marketing messages at this stage should focus on the process — what the visitor needs to know to successfully complete the action and what he or she can expect after.

 Middle of the funnel is usually where you weed out any broad competition.
-As you near the bottom of the funnel (BOFU), you should be looking to compete with strategies and content used by your close competitors as, hopefully, they are the only ones left being considered by leads.
+As you near the bottom of the funnel (BOFU), you should be looking to compete with strategies and content used by your close competitors.
+Hopefully they’re the only ones your leads are still considering.